shredthaGNAR/list-of-my-starred-repos/README.md

 * [josepedromonteiro/fireze](https://github.com/josepedromonteiro/fireze): Custome safari theme for Firefox
 * [Mortennn/FiScript](https://github.com/Mortennn/FiScript): Execute custom scripts from the MacOS context menu (CTRL+click) in Finder.
 * [daniruiz/flat-remix-css](https://github.com/daniruiz/flat-remix-css): A lightweight CSS library that provides a set of predesigned elements useful for rapid web development.
 It follows a modern flat design using a colorful palette with some shadows, highlights, and gradients for some depth.
-* [floccusaddon/floccus](https://github.com/floccusaddon/floccus): :cloud: Sync your bookmarks privately across browsers
+* [floccusaddon/floccus](https://github.com/floccusaddon/floccus): :cloud: Sync your bookmarks privately across browsers and devices
 * [d2phap/fluent-reveal-effect](https://github.com/d2phap/fluent-reveal-effect): Fluent Reveal Effect JavaScript library for web
 * [YuvanMichael/fluentfox](https://github.com/YuvanMichael/fluentfox): A combination of FluentDotFox, Firefox-91plus-photon-userchrome-master and Firefox UWP style!
 The goal is to make an exact replica of Microsoft Edge™ Legacy in Mozilla Firefox.
 I'm not a developer, I usually report issues...
 But I wanted a Fluent style Firefox for everyone to use.
 So, I created this repository. 🙂️
 * [spieglt/FlyingCarpet](https://github.com/spieglt/FlyingCarpet): Encrypted file transfer over ad hoc WiFi.
 No network infrastructure required, just two laptops in close range.
 Linux, Mac, and Windows.